-If you miss a payment, you could also lose any special offer you have (for example if you're on a 0% interest card) and you can end up paying higher interest rates straight away.
+If you miss a payment, you could also lose any special offer you have (for example if you're on a) and you can end up paying higher interest rates straight away.

 One other thing to consider is failing to make the minimum payment each month is likely to show as a 'late' or 'missed' payment on your credit report, which can harm your credit score.

 So if you can, try to prioritise making the minimum payment in on time.
 You can always set up a direct debit so that you don't have to worry about remembering dates.

 Now you know how much you owe, think about transferring the total balance to a.
 Usually these types of cards come with a 0% interest free period for a certain length of time.

 If you can’t get a credit limit to cover all of your debt on a balance transfer card, think about moving over the debt that is costing you the most.

 By moving money to lower interest rates, you could clear your balances quicker, because more of your monthly payments go towards paying off your debt.
 However, if you do transfer a balance to a new card, try to avoid spending on your old card.
 You could end up with bigger debts than you began with.

 Want to see your balance transfer cards?and check your eligibility without harming your credit score.

 If you can’t or don’t want to apply for a new credit card, you might still be able to cut costs using cards you already have.
 Unfortunately, interest-free deals are often only available to brand new customers.
 But there’s loads of competition between card providers, so it could be well worth giving your card company a quick call.